mqc25/GenshinDPS/README.md

 Diluc lvl 90, 6/6/6 Talent with WGS R1 no skill proc, 4 CW with CD/Pyro/ATK, 11 CR rolls, 4 CD rolls

-Benny has Aquila with T6 Q and NO set
+Benny has Aquila with T6 Q give 678 flat ATK and NO set

 Sucrose give 200 EM and VV shred